-Whether you're in the process of creating a new parent handbook or looking to improve your existing one, this article will provide you with valuable insights and tips to ensure that your parent handbook becomes an invaluable resource for both your preschool and the families you serve.
+Whether you're creating a new preschool parent handbook or updating an existing one, this article offers valuable insights to ensure it becomes an essential resource for both your program and the families you serve.

-What to add to your preschool parent handbook
+What to include in your preschool parent handbook

 Simplify your administrative tasks and streamline your operations with brightwheel's center management feature.
 Easily distribute handbooks or policies to specific rooms or your entire program and tailor reports, schedules, and observations to suit your business needs.

-Below, we discuss the sections to include in your preschool parent handbook.
+Below are the key sections to include in your preschool parent handbook.

 - 1. Introduction and welcome